EstakiDev/NikeStore/README.md

 # NikeStore
-Implementation of an application with the latest technology in Android development, similar to the Nike store
+Implementation of an application with the latest technology in Android development, similar to the Nike store.

 ![](https://github.com/EstakiDev/NikeStore/blob/main/NikeS---.gif)